Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Sulaimaniyah (ORSU)/Sulaimaniyah.md

 |   13   |   Right   |

 !!! phraseology
-    **ABC**: Sulaymaniyah Tower, ABC holding short E runway 31, full ready.
+    **ABC**: Sulaimaniyah Tower, ABC holding short E runway 31, full ready.
-    **ISU ADC**: ABC, Sulaymaniyah Tower, cleared to operate in the circuit area not above altitude 6000ft, left hand circuits report on the downwind, surface winds 320 degrees 5 knots, cleared for take-off runway 31.
+    **ISU ADC**: ABC, Sulaimaniyah Tower, cleared to operate in the circuit area not above altitude 6000ft, left hand circuits report on the downwind, surface winds 320 degrees 5 knots, cleared for take-off runway 31.
     **ABC**: Cleared to operate in the circuit area not above altitude 3000ft, will report on the left downwind, cleared for take-off runway 31, ABC.

 VFR Circuits shall **not** be permitted at the aerodrome during times of increased IFR departure or arrival activity.

 ### Leaving the CTR
 Once VFR aircraft are ready for departure, they shall be cleared for take-off in sequence.
 As they begin their crosswind turn they shall be instructed to report leaving the CTR.
-VFR procedures inside the Sulaymaniyah CTR must be conducted at or below `A060`.
+VFR procedures inside the Sulaimaniyah CTR must be conducted at or below `A060`.

 !!! phraseology
-    **FYI**: Sulaymaniyah Tower, FYI holding short E, runway 31.
+    **FYI**: Sulaimaniyah Tower, FYI holding short E, runway 31.
-    **ISU ADC**: FYI, Sulaymaniyah Tower, surface winds 320 degrees 5 knots, cleared for take-off runway 31.
+    **ISU ADC**: FYI, Sulaimaniyah Tower, surface winds 320 degrees 5 knots, cleared for take-off runway 31.
     **FYI**: Roger, cleared for take-off runway 31.
     **AIRCRAFT ON THE CROSSWIND TURN**
-    **ISU ADC**: FYI, report leaving the Sulaymaniyah CTR, maintain at or below altitude 6000ft.
+    **ISU ADC**: FYI, report leaving the Sulaimaniyah CTR, maintain at or below altitude 6000ft.
     **FYI**: At or below 6000ft, wilco, FYI.

-Aircraft requesting to exit the Sulaymaniyah CTR shall be assigned a clearance limit followed by a valid VFR cruising altitude (+500ft).
+Aircraft requesting to exit the Sulaimaniyah CTR shall be assigned a clearance limit followed by a valid VFR cruising altitude (+500ft).

 !!! phraseology
-    **YYC**: Sulaymaniyah Tower, YYC is requesting to exit the Sulaymaniyah CTR via direct Erbil, altitude 7500ft.
+    **YYC**: Sulaimaniyah Tower, YYC is requesting to exit the Sulaimaniyah CTR via direct Erbil, altitude 7500ft.
-    **ISU ADC**: YYC, Sulaymaniyah Tower, cleared to leave the Sulaymaniyah CTR direct Erbil, maintain altitude 7500ft, squawk 7403, QNH 998 hectopascals.
+    **ISU ADC**: YYC, Sulaymaniiah Tower, cleared to leave the Sulaimaniyah CTR direct Erbil, maintain altitude 7500ft, squawk 7403, QNH 998 hectopascals.
-    **YYC**: Cleared to leave the Sulaymaniyah CTR direct Erbil, maintain altitude 7500ft, QNH 998, and squawk 7403, YYC.
+    **YYC**: Cleared to leave the Sulaimaniyah CTR direct Erbil, maintain altitude 7500ft, QNH 998, and squawk 7403, YYC.

 ### Entering the CTR
 Inbound VFR aircraft shall be sent to **ADC** with enough time such that two-way radio communications have been established before aircraft receive clearance to enter the CTR.

-On initial contact, Sulaymaniyah **ADC** will pass the instructions for joining the circuit, as well as any other pertinent information such as traﬃc information with the sector.
+On initial contact, Sulaimaniyah **ADC** will pass the instructions for joining the circuit, as well as any other pertinent information such as traﬃc information with the sector.

 !!! phraseology
-    **YYC**: Sulaymaniyah Tower, YYC is requesting to enter the Sulaymaniyah CTR from the southeast for circuits.
+    **YYC**: Sulaimaniyah Tower, YYC is requesting to enter the Sulaimaniyah CTR from the southeast for circuits.
-    **ISU ADC**: YYC, Sulaymaniyah Tower, information A, cleared to enter the Sulaymaniyah CTR, maintain at or below altitude 6000ft, report final runway 31 with intentions, squawk 7403.
+    **ISU ADC**: YYC, Sulaimaniyah Tower, information A, cleared to enter the Sulaimaniyah CTR, maintain at or below altitude 6000ft, report final runway 31 with intentions, squawk 7403.
-    **YYC**: We have A, cleared to enter the Sulaymaniyah CTR, at or below altitude 6000ft, will report final runway 31 with intentions, squawk 7403, YYC.
+    **YYC**: We have A, cleared to enter the Sulaimaniyah CTR, at or below altitude 6000ft, will report final runway 31 with intentions, squawk 7403, YYC.
     **ISU ADC**: YYC, correct, QNH 998 hectopascals.

 During times of heavy IFR arrival activity, VFR arrivals may be denied entry into the CTR and instructed to hold outside of the CTR awaiting further instructions.

 ## IFR Operations
-IFR clearances are issued by Sulaymaniyah **ADC**, ensuring appropriate routing.
+IFR clearances are issued by Sulaimaniyah **ADC**, ensuring appropriate routing.

 Aircraft flying IFR may either fly a SID that fly to either waypoint KIRKUK or ERBIL, **or** an omnidirectional departure.

 ### Standard Instrument Departures
-Sulaymaniyah makes use of SIDs that fly to either waypoint KIRKUK or ERBIL.
+Sulaimaniyah makes use of SIDs that fly to either waypoint KIRKUK or ERBIL.

 The departure shall be assigned based on the departure waypoint, based on which of these two waypoints is closest to the aircraft’s flight planned route.
 The SID is designed to allow aircraft to pass the waypoints PUTRI or RASKI, both located 10nm from SUL, at or above `A110`, to avoid terrain to the west and shall be transferred to Kirkuk TMA when passing `A060`